wexeteme/wex_dip/README.md

 # wex_dip
-Image processing tools wrriten in Java for the Android Platfrom by Velimir Avramovski.
+Image processing tools written in Java for the Android Platfrom by Velimir Avramovski.

 This lib was written for purposes of the UKIM, FEIT - Skopje Macedonia Digital Image processing Course.